 In chemical spills, all contaminated clothing, including socks and shoes, and jewelry should be removed immediately.
 The skin should be thoroughly washed with soap and water.
 If the eyes have been exposed, they should be thoroughly flushed with water or saline.
 Rescuers must be careful to avoid contaminating themselves.

 If the person appears very sick, emergency medical assistance (911 in most areas of the United States) should be called.
-Bystanders should do cardiopulmonary resuscitation (CPR) if needed.
+Bystanders should do cardiopulmonary resuscitation First-Aid Treatment for Cardiac Arrest Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR) if needed.
 If the person does not appear very sick, bystanders can contact the nearest poison control center for advice.
 In the United States, the local poison center can be reached at 800-222-1222.
 More information is available at the American Association of Poison Control Centers web site (www.aapcc.org).
-If the caller knows or can find out the identity of the poison and the amount ingested, treatment can often be initiated at home if this is recommended by the poison center.
+If the caller knows or can find out the identity of the poison and the amount ingested, treatment can often be initiated on site if this is recommended by the poison center.

 Doctors examine people to look for signs that suggest a certain type of substance.
-For example, doctors look for needle marks or track marks suggesting people have injected drugs.
+For example, doctors look for needle marks or track marks suggesting people have injected drugs (see Injection Drug Use Injection Drug Use Drugs may be swallowed, smoked, inhaled through the nose as a powder (snorted), or injected.
+When drugs are injected, their effects may occur more quickly, be stronger, or both.
+Drugs may be... read more ).
 Doctors also examine people for symptoms characteristic of certain kinds of poisoning.
 Doctors look to see whether people have traces of a drug or substance on their skin or whether drug patches for drugs absorbed through the skin may be hidden in skin folds, on the roof of the mouth, or under the tongue.

 For certain poisonings, abdominal x-rays may show the presence and location of the ingested substances.
-Poisons that may be visible on x-rays include iron, lead, arsenic, other metals, and large packets of cocaine or other illicit drugs swallowed by so-called body packers or drug mules.
+Poisons that may be visible on x-rays include iron, lead, arsenic, other metals, and large packets of cocaine or other illicit drugs swallowed by so-called body packers or drug mules (see Body Packing and Body Stuffing Body Packing and Body Stuffing To smuggle illegal drugs across borders or other security checkpoints, people may voluntarily swallow packets filled with drugs or hide those packets in body cavities.
+If a packet tears, a drug... read more ).
 Batteries and magnets are also visible on x-rays, as are fangs, teeth, cartilaginous spines and other animal parts that may break off and remain embedded in the body after an animal attack or envenomation.

-Kits can now be bought over the counter that are meant to identify drugs in the urine.
+Kits to identify drugs in the urine can now be bought over the counter.
 The accuracy of these kits can vary significantly.
 Thus, results should not be regarded as proof that a certain drug has or has not been taken.
 Testing is best done in consultation with a professional.
 If done without a professional, results should be discussed with a professional who has experience with drug testing.
 The professional can help people interpret test results and draw the appropriate conclusions.

 Expired drugs should be disposed of by mixing them with cat litter or some other substance that is not tempting and putting them in a trash container that is inaccessible to children.
 People can also call a local pharmacy for advice on how to properly dispose of drugs.
 All labels should be read before taking or giving any drugs or using household products.

 Limiting the amount of over-the-counter pain reliever in a single container reduces the severity of poisonings, particularly with acetaminophen, aspirin, or ibuprofen.
-The identifying marks printed on pills and capsules by the drug manufacturer can help prevent confusion and errors by people, pharmacists, and health care practitioners.
+The identifying marks printed on pills and capsules by the drug manufacturer can help prevent confusion and errors by pharmacists, health care practitioners, and others.

 Some people who have been poisoned must be hospitalized.
 With prompt medical care, most recover fully.

-The principles for the treatment of all poisoning are the same:
+The principles for the treatment of all poisonings are the same:

 The usual goal of hospital treatment is to keep people alive until the poison disappears or is inactivated by the body.
 Eventually, most poisons are inactivated by the liver or are passed into the urine.

 Poisoning often requires treatment, termed supportive care, to stabilize the heart, blood pressure, and breathing until the poison disappears or is inactivated.
 For example, a person who becomes very drowsy or comatose may need a breathing tube inserted into the windpipe.
-The tube is then attached to a mechanical ventilator, which supports the person’s breathing.
+The tube is then attached to a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more , which supports the person’s breathing.
 The tube prevents vomit from entering the lungs, and the ventilator ensures adequate breathing.

 Treatment also may be needed to control seizures, fever, or vomiting.
 If a poison causes a high fever, the person may need to be cooled, for example, with a cooling blanket, or sometimes by applying cool water or ice to the skin.